Eugene-Damiani/crypto-tracker-api/README.md

 ## Crypto Tracker API

-This application allows the user keep track of their crypto investments and where it is located along many different platforms.
+This application was created for the novice and advance investor in mind.
+Most people who are particpating in the crypto currency market are new to investing and don't understand the pit falls of the space.
+Some common pit falls are buying and sell emotionally or buying a really cheap token becasuse that one YouTuber recommended it.
+The Crypto Tracker is design is simple you log your asset, amount allows the user keep track of their crypto investments and exchange it is located.
+Future verisons of this app will have a community aspect that will allow users create best practices on selecting a crypto and also a market place.

 ## Important Links

 - [Deployed Client](https://github.com/Eugene-Damiani/crypto-tracker-browser)